 On the evening of 3rd of October 2017, Edinburgh World Justice Festival and Scottish Solidarity with Kurdistan organised and event full of art, poems and stories.
 Artists from Scotland and Kurdistan came together to highlight the human rights issues in Kurdistan.
 An evening of readings, poetry, music and art along with the remarkable Kurdish food by Rojava Restaurant had just completed the evening.

 Participants of this exciting event were: writers Alan Cameron, James Kelman, Tom Hubbard, Harrison Hickman and Ray Evans.
-Speaker of the event from Dove Tales was Jean Rafferty with the contribution of Ezgi Denli (Edinburgh Kurdish Community), Roza Salih (Scottish Solidarity with Kurdistan) and Stephen Smillie (UNISON).
+Speaker of the event from Dove Tales was Jean Rafferty, Roza Salih (Scottish Solidarity with Kurdistan) and Stephen Smillie (UNISON).
 Artists that showcased their art pieces were Medeni Yanat and Hasan Cutcu.

 Artists for peace in Kurdistan as part of the Edinburgh World Justice Festival came together at a joint event in Edinburgh.
 Writers, musicians and artists reflect on the Kurds’ Struggle for peace democracy and equality.
 From Saddam Hussein in Iraq to Erdogan in Turkey and ISIS Rojava, Kurds have faced oppression for many years in many forms.
 The ongoing dirty war on Kurds and their friends, has been continuing in the form of execution of innocent protesters, prosecution of HDP parliamentarians, intimidation and assimilation of the civilians, academicians and activists.
 For a motivational and courageous cause the Kurdish and Scottish artists came together to bring awareness and show support to the Kurdish Question in the Mesopotamia.